ibsarbca/bca1-programs/VB.NET/VB Solved Questions/README.md

 * Simple Forms questions are not repeated, especially ones that use a PicutreBox with a timer.

 * Some common programs are included in the "Common" folder

+* The code is often redundant and repeats in several places where it shouldn't.
+This is done for the sake of practice, but primarily in the interest of time.
+It should be noted that doing so is not considered good practice and can lead to several problems later like making debugging and updating much harder.
+Try Catch is also not used where it should be for the same reasons.